HyperBDR/docs/src/product-trainning/project-delivery.md

 When selecting the Checklist, start by choosing based on the type of source system.
 Then, select the storage type of the cloud platform being used, followed by deciding on the network connection, whether it's through the public network or via VPN or dedicated lines.
 Finally, locate the corresponding Checklist.

-The Checklist is presented in a form format and needs to be completed step by step according to the guidance to finish the installation and configuration work of Hyper BDR.
+The Checklist is presented in a form format and needs to be completed step by step according to the guidance to finish the installation and configuration work of HyperBDR.

 ### Checklist Links